Stelzi79/fiskaltrust-interface/README.md

 The launcher uses the file configuration.json from its execution directory to make up its basic configuration.
 In production use this is done in the fiskaltrust-portal and the launcher tries to read it from the upload-server, related to cashboxid and accesstoken.
 For offline use this configuration is stored in the execution directory.
 Once the configuration is readed from the execution directory or from upload-server, it is stored localy in the service-folder.
 The default service-foler ist in windows %ProgramData%\fiskaltrust or in linux /usr/shared/fiskaltrust.

 In this folder also the database file and the executeables are stored, to completly reset the service delete tihs directory.

+## card testing
+In the tools\cardtest folder is a tool to test card and readers online and offline.
+See the README.md included there.

 ## feedback and bugs
 fiskaltrust is under permanent development, so feel free to discuss here your wishes and our bugs with the github-issues feature.